pnayak1501/covid/README.md

-# Covid Trackify - The one stop solution to everything and anything related to COVID-19
+# Covid Trackify - The one stop solution to get any update related to COVID-19
 The v0.1 of the website is live on https://covid-trackify.netlify.app/

 # Getting Started with Create React App